-When you work with an experienced criminal attorney, you receive both legal and personal guidance so you can have the strongest possible case.
+When you work with an experienced criminal defense attorney, you receive legal and personal guidance so you can have a strong case.
 In the case of domestic assault, there are many serious issues that may be at play.
 For instance, children may be involved.
-Because domestic causes tend to result in Orders for Protection, the parent named in the order will have to stay away from children as well.
+Because domestic cases tend to result in orders for protection, the parent named in the order will have to stay away from their children.

-This is when accusations of domestic violence results in even more confusion because there is the domestic assault accusation to fight, as well as the Order for Protection.
-The right for the alleged victim to acquire an Order for Protection is outlined in the Minnesota Domestic Abuse Act.
-It says that a person may petition for an Order for Protection for themselves and any minor children.
-If the alleged threat of danger or violence is immediate, then the court grants a temporary order.
-It is at the evidentiary hearing that you and your attorney have the opportunity to prove that no abuse occurred.
-This is important because the violation of an Order for Protection, even if by mistake, can result in criminal charges, jail time and fines.
-Repeated violations can be charged as a felony with even higher fines and longer jail time.
+This is when accusations of domestic violence result in even more confusion because there may also be an order for protection.
+The right for the alleged victim to acquire an order for protection is outlined in the Minnesota Domestic Abuse Act.
+It says that a person may petition for an order for protection for themselves and any minor children.
+If the alleged threat of danger or violence is immediate, the court grants a temporary order.
+It is at the evidentiary hearing that you and I have the opportunity to prove that no abuse occurred.
+This is important because the violation of an order for protection, even if by mistake, can result in criminal charges, jail time and fines.
+Repeated violations can be charged as a felony with even higher fines and longer jail sentences.

 Domestic assault is just one type of assault that can occur.
-There are also those types that do not involve family members and there are five classifications ranging from first-degree assault to fifth-degree assault.
+There are also types that do not involve family members, and they fall into five classifications ranging from first-degree assault to fifth-degree assault.

-Regardless of what you have been accused of or why, Pete Dahlquist can help you fight the charges so you can experience the best possible outcome.
+Regardless of what you have been accused of or why, I have the experience to help you fight the charges.

-Domestic assault is something that law enforcement throughout Minnesota aggressively pursues.
-In fact, any assault charge is very serious and can result in a mark on your criminal record that can interfere with your ability to find a job, find a place to live, go to school, and achieve other things in your life.
-To learn more about your rights and options, call Dahlquist Law, LLC at 612-677-8357 for a free consultation.
+Domestic assault is something that law enforcement in Minnesota aggressively pursues.
+Any assault charge is very serious and can result in a mark on your criminal record that can interfere with your ability to find a job, find a place to live, go to school and achieve other things.
+To learn more about your rights and options, call Dahlquist Law, LLC, in Minneapolis at 612-887-4020, or complete a short online form for a free consultation.